nicolaschiabrandozanotti/FPCalzados/README.md

 ## 🤝 Contributions

 This project was developed as a personal practice for a family business.
-If you have ideas or suggestions, feel free to open an issue or contact me.
+If you have ideas or suggestions, feel free to open an issue or contact me

 ---